BICCN/cell-locator/Documentation/developer_guide/LIMSIntegration.md

 # LIMS Integration

-Integration with a Laboratory Information Management System (LIMS) is acheived through a simple REST api; there are only two endpoints to get and set annotations for a particular specimen.
+Integration with a Laboratory Information Management System (LIMS) is achieved through a simple REST api; there are only two endpoints to get and set annotations for a particular specimen.

 The API is described at [KitwareMedical/AllenInstituteMockLIMS][mock], and a simple [flask][flask] reference implementation is provided (note this implementation does not